Our Community's Innovation Lab is where we seed ideas to do old things better or new things first.

 Grants in Australia research project

-Our latest Grants in Australia report (July 2017), the ninth instalment in a decade-long grants research project, combines the data analysis prowess of our data scientist with the deep grantmaking domain knowledge of our team, allowing us to chart historical trends and create practical takeaways for grantmakers and benchmarking insights for grantseekers.
+Our yearly Grants in Australia report combines the data analysis prowess of our data scientist with the deep grantmaking domain knowledge of our team, allowing us to chart historical trends and create practical takeaways for grantmakers.

-We started producing aggregate maps as part of the 'Who Gives' report.
-We are now exploring the use of interactive maps in SmartyGrants to see where grant funds were requested, where they were allocated, and to help identify areas that have been overlooked.
+We've built SmartyGrants Maps to help grantmakers analyse their activities and improve their practices.
+SmartyGrants users can see where grant funds were requested, where they were allocated, and to help identify areas that have been overlooked.

 Smarter feature design